 If the overall amortisation period of such expenses is one year or less the Group may expense such cost when incurred.
 All advance payments and the milestone payment which received in excess of the revenue recognised to date will be recognised as contract liability.
-Considering the short period between the milestone payment and revenue recognition under the cost-to-cost method there is not considered to be a significant financing component in the construction contracts with customers.
+Considering the short period between the milestone payment and revenue recognition under the cost-to-cost method, these are not considered to be a significant financing component in the construction contracts with customers.

-The Group will follow an impairment test to assess the carrying value of such assets and when it is probable that the total contract cost will exceed total contract revenue, the estimated loss is recognised as expenses immediately
+The Group assesses the carrying value of such assets and when it is probable that the total contract cost will exceed total contract revenue, the estimated loss is recognised as expenses immediately